 Preservation and improvement of the neighborhood is continuous.
 In 1988, the Heritage Hill Association conducted a neighborhood wide planning process that produced the Master Plan of Heritage Hill.
 This plan now guides the Association, residents, city officials, developers and others on issues affecting the neighborhood.

 The Association’s annual activities include:

-- Community organizing/assistance on land use; crime prevention; traffic and parking; housing and other quality of life issues.
+- Community organizing/assistance on land use; safety, traffic and parking; housing and other quality of life issues.